October 15th, 2018 | Press Releases

 Sutton’s education and progressive experience throughout her career are exemplary.
 She has been working as a registered nurse for more than 10 years, and she has successfully taken on leadership roles including charge nurse, director of nursing, and regional clinical director.
 Her education will continue as she plans to complete her master’s degree in nursing in 2020.

-Her responsibilities include providing clinical oversight and leadership to six assisted living/memory care communities in Wichita and two in Colorado.
+Her responsibilities include providing clinical oversight and leadership to six assisted living/memory care residences in Wichita and two in Colorado.
 As the Regional Healthcare Coordinator, she assesses outcome metrics to improve processes to align with Legend Senior Living standards.
 “Kristin is personally driven to provide quality, clinical outcomes, as proven through evidence-based metrics,” Viscardis said.
 “Her commitment to delivery of care in a compassionate, dignified manner was clearly apparent.
 Also, Kristin is a very competent mentor to the Residence Health Care Coordinators and their clinical teams.”

 Viscardis and Sutton have set some long-term goals regarding dementia care, which was part of what drew her to the company.
-“Legend has several memory care communities leading the way in dementia care and programming,” she said.
-“I hope to be a part of this exciting work and support the community leaders in finding ways outside of traditional interventions to help improve quality of life for individuals with cognitive impairment.”
+“Legend has several memory care residences leading the way in dementia care and programming,” she said.
+“I hope to be a part of this exciting work and support the residence leaders in finding ways outside of traditional interventions to help improve quality of life for individuals with cognitive impairment.”

 Along with the opportunity to develop dementia care initiatives, Sutton said it was essential that the organization’s principles and mission align closely with her own as a healthcare professional.